 Margo began Tapestries Unlimited in 2002, offering individually designed totes, shoulder bags, table runners, placemats, coasters, wine bottle bags, dream pillows, jackets and vests in both a Seaside and Vineyard Collection.
 Her choice of fabric gives her work a special creative uniqueness.
 Margo graduated from UMass with a BA degree in Fashion Merchandising.

-Margo will be in the white shanty the week of August 4th-10th and the dark grey shanty September 22nd through 28th, 2014.
+Margo will be in the white shanty the week of August 4th-10th and August 11th-17th and the dark grey shanty September 22nd through 28th, 2014.

 Katherine's love for baskets has covered the last two decades.
 She started weaving as a young girl and has never stopped!

 Katherine will be in the blue shanty the week of July 28th through August 3, 2014.

 Dave Small is a native Cape Codder specializing in stylized nautical folkart woodcarving.
 Known as Mermaids Cove you will find mermaids, seafarers, whales old ship signs, a seaside Christmas collection and more in the Small's shanty this season.